derek-knox/Coding-For-Designers/Coding and Concept/Anatomy of HTML, CSS, and JavaScript.md

 For 2D and the web, that means we need to know the difference between HTML structure, CSS styling, and JavaScript behavior.
 We have this distinction covered.
 Let's dig into number two and three.

-In keeping with the structure, style, and behavior order, let's look at the anatomy of each file type starting with HTML which uses the `.html` file extension.
-Our file is titled `index.html` to align with a best practice naming convention.
+In keeping with the structure, style, and behavior order, let's look at the anatomy of each starting with HTML.
+We will title our file `index.html` to align with a best practice naming convention.

 ```
 <!DOCTYPE html>
 <html>
   <head>
     <meta charset="utf-8">
-    <title>Coding for Designers Page</title>
+    <title>Coding for Designers</title>
   </head>
   <body>Content goes here.</body>
 </html>